Finnhub-Stock-API/finnhub-go/docs/DefaultApi.md

 func main() {
     category := "category_example" // string | This parameter can be 1 of the following values <code>general, forex, crypto, merger</code>.
-    minId := "minId_example" // string | Use this field to get only news after this ID.
+    minId := int64(789) // int64 | Use this field to get only news after this ID.
 Default to 0 (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)